apacpe/nano-stack-crm-ui-1/README.md

 1. Open the Example.jsx file in a code editor program and edit the HTML
 2. Upload your updated files with `hs project upload --account=[your account id]`
 3. Review the changes on your CRM

+---
+Refer to [this resource](https://docs.google.com/document/d/158lC7iaTETgKKQVDs4rdOBRZ_9vSUIBIlpByFh0b_4o/edit#heading=h.gzn6elt46xf7) to troubleshoot common errors encountered during this session.